JShadowNull/TAK-Manager/README.DEV.md

 ```

 This will:
-1. Update the version number
+- Update the version number across the application
-2. Merge the dev branch into main
-3. Create a new release tag
-4. Update the changelog